-8. Edmond Albius, Mézières Lépervanche and Bellier-Beaumont
+8. Edmond Albius, Mézières Lépervanche, and Bellier-Beaumont

 Edmond was born in 1829.
 His mother, who died during childbirth, was a slave to Madame de Bellier-Beaumont.
 Edmond was transferred to her brother, Féréol Bellier-Beaumont, and eventually became “his favorite”.
 The Bellier-Beaumont family were educated and well-connected plantation owners in Sainte-Suzanne, on the east coast of Réunion island.
-Edmond had no school education, but had a personal interest in botany and horticulture., He was a so-called ‘specialized’ enslaved group [85] working as a gardener for Bellier-Beaumont.
+Edmond had no school education but had a personal interest in botany and horticulture.
+He was a so-called ‘specialized’ enslaved group [85] working as a gardener for Bellier-Beaumont.
 Edmond often studied and experimented on cultivated plants together with Mézières Lépervanche, a nephew of Féréol, who was raised by his uncle after he lost his father during childhood.
-Bellier-Beaumont and, especially, Lépervanche, initiated Edmond in botanical studies and they would have instructed him on experimenting with fertilizing Vanilla flowers [72].
+Bellier-Beaumont and, especially, Lépervanche, initiated Edmond in botanical studies, and they would have instructed him on experimenting with fertilizing Vanilla flowers [72].
 Lépervanche devoted himself to the study of natural history and became a trusted correspondent of many members of the French Academy of Sciences.
-His involvement is critical, not only for being the formally trained and well-connected botanist of the group, but also for being vocal on the role of Edmond in finding a practical way to pollinate Vanilla.
+His involvement is critical, not only for being the formally trained and well-connected botanist of the group but also for being vocal on the role of Edmond in finding a practical way to pollinate Vanilla.

-The first printed record of Edmond Albius’ name in relation to the pollination of Vanilla is in the article Introduction et Fécondation du Vanillier à L’Ile Bourbon by Volsy Focard [77] published on the 10th October 1862.
-It is here, that based on an exchange of letters between the author and Patu de Rosemond, Bellier-Beaumont and Mézières Lépervanche, that Focard puts forward the claim that Vanilla pollination was discovered by Edmond Albius in 1841.
-The earliest written record Edmond’s name being linked to the discovery of the procedure to pollinate Vanilla in Réunion is a letter dated 8 December 1853, addressed by Mézières Lépervanche to the governor.
-In this letter, which has been reproduced in part by Focard [77] and fully by Chabin [86], Lépervanche mentions that Edmond was sent to the estates of Mr. Patu de Rosemond, Mr. Floris, Mr. Desbassayns and Mr. Vinet to spread the knowledge on vanilla fertilization first hand.
+The first printed record of Edmond Albius’ name in relation to the pollination of Vanilla is in the article Introduction et Fécondation du Vanillier à L’Ile Bourbon by Volsy Focard [77] published on the 10th of October 1862.
+It is here, that based on an exchange of letters between the author and Patu de Rosemond, Bellier-Beaumont, and Mézières Lépervanche, that Focard puts forward the claim that Vanilla pollination was discovered by Edmond Albius in 1841.
+The earliest written record of Edmond’s name being linked to the discovery of the procedure to pollinate Vanilla in Réunion is a letter dated 8 December 1853, addressed by Mézières Lépervanche to the governor.
+In this letter, which has been reproduced in part by Focard [77] and fully by Chabin [86], Lépervanche mentions that Edmond was sent to the estates of Mr. Patu de Rosemond, Mr. Floris, Mr. Desbassayns, and Mr. Vinet to spread the knowledge on vanilla fertilization first hand.

 But what does Lépervanche actually say in the letter?
 One crucial element of the 1853 letter is that he does not claim that the “fertilization of Vanilla was unknown in the world before Edmond *”, in fact, Lépervanche clearly states that “it had already been practiced ten years previously in an orangery in Brussels [sic], and at the Natural History Museum in Paris *”.
-This points to the fact that the works of Morren and Neumann were previously known in Réunion, as expected by the network of corresponding naturalists and confirmed in Perrottet’s statement and Dupuy’s memoir.
-But, Lépervanche clarifies, “this discovery had only had an echo in the scholarly world and the process used was much less simple *”.
-Consistently, a letter by Bellier-Beaumont dated 9 December 1862, reads: “In 1837, we had already managed to make the Vanilla planifolia bear fruit by a process different from that of Edmond.
-We cut the labellum which forms an operculum with the stigmatic surface.
+This points to the fact that the works of Morren and Neumann were previously known in Réunion, as expected by the network of corresponding naturalists, and confirmed in Perrottet’s statement and Dupuy’s memoir.
+But, Lépervanche clarifies, “this discovery had only had an echo in the scholarly world, and the process used was much less simple *”.
+Consistently, a letter by Bellier-Beaumont dated 9 December 1862 reads: “In 1837, we had already managed to make the Vanilla planifolia bear fruit by a process different from that of Edmond.
+We cut the labellum that forms an operculum with the stigmatic surface.
 Mr. Richard, at the Paris Plant Garden, must naturally have been informed of the discovery made in Liège *” and “before Edmond, no one, even Mr. Richard, had practiced fertilization in Bourbon *”.
-From this we must conclude that the original claim by Lépervanche and Bellier-Beaumont was not that Edmond had discovered Vanilla pollination, but rather that he had found and disseminated a practical technique to implement it in Réunion.
+From this, we must conclude that the original claim by Lépervanche and Bellier-Beaumont was not that Edmond had discovered Vanilla pollination, but rather that he had found and disseminated a practical technique to implement it in Réunion.